The Family Promise program brings shelter, meals, and support services to homeless families with minor children.

 Family Promise programs vary from community to community, reflecting local needs and resources.
 However, there are five essential components of a Family Promise program.

-- Host Churches Hosting rotates weekly among the 10 to 12 Host Congregations in a Network.
+- Hosting rotates weekly among the 10 to 12 Host Congregations in a Network.
 In turn, each Host Congregation provides overnight lodging for seven nights, two or three meals daily, and welcoming care.
 Guests arrive at 5:30 PM and depart at 7:30 AM, 7-days a week, 365 days a year.
 The church provides a common area and a private space for each family to use.
-These private spaces range from Sunday School rooms to cubicles built in fellowship spaces or gyms.
-Since Guests are only at the Host Churches in the evening and overnight, they usually do not interfere with regular church activities.
-Each Host Church has a Coordinator (or a Coordinating Team) who has the responsibility to line up meals and volunteers to serve the Guests during their stay at the church.
+These private spaces range from Sunday School rooms to cubicles, built-in fellowship spaces, or gyms.
+Guests are only at the Host Churches in the evening, and overnight, they usually do not interfere with regular church activities.
+Each Host Church has a Coordinator (or a Coordinating Team) who has the responsibility to line up meals and volunteers to serve the guests during their stay at the church.
 Shower facilities are sometimes available at the host churches but not always.
 There are shower facilities at the Day Center.

 - Support Churches/Volunteers

-A small church, a Sunday School class or a church service organization can be a Support Church and provide much-needed services by working with a Host Church and providing one or two meals during a week or by providing a man and a woman to stay overnight at a Host Church one night or several nights during the week.
+- A small church, a Sunday School class, or a church service organization can be a Support Church and provide much-needed services by working with a Host Church and providing one or two meals during a week or by giving a man and a woman to stay overnight at a Host Church one night or several nights during the week.